carliane101/carliane101.github.io/content/reports.md

 [Invasive House Mice Eradication Project "DRAFT Non-Target Species Contingency Plan" (see Appendix G, see page 146 of the Coastal Commission's staff report)](https://documents.coastal.ca.gov/reports/2021/12/Th11b/Th11b-12-2021-appendices.pdf) (2021)

 Working closely with U.S. Fish and Wildlife Service staff, the SeaJay team prepared the following documents: 1) Operational Plan, 2) Mitigation & Monitoring Plan, 3) Bait Spill Contingency Plan, and 4) Non-Target Species Contingency Plan.
-The drafts of these plans had been request by the California Coastal Commission as part of their federal consistency review of the House Mouse Eradication Project at the Farallon Islands National Wildlife Refuge.
+These plans had been request in draft form by the California Coastal Commission as part of their federal consistency review of the House Mouse Eradication Project at the Farallon Islands National Wildlife Refuge.
 The plans were requested to obtain the state's concurrence of the final environmental impact statement and to assess the USFWS's approach to mitigating any adverse effects of removing this invasive species from one of the most prolific seabird and pinniped breeding and resting areas along the West Coast.

 ___